10 Best Framing Hammers of 2024 – Reviews & Buying Guide

-The Fiskars 750241-1001 worked perfectly for driving nails during our review, but we felt that the claw was a little too small for practical use, and it chipped after a few uses, so the metal is fairly brittle.
-The black paint or dye they use to coat the metal also wears off quickly and allows rust to set in.
+The Fiskars 750241-1001 worked perfectly for driving nails during our review, but we felt that the claw was a little too small for practical use, and it chipped after a few uses, so the metal is relatively brittle.
+The black paint or dye they use to coat the metal also wears off quickly, allowing rust to set in.
 We found this to be the fastest rusting hammer on the list.

 7. Stiletto Tools TI14SC Titanium Framing Hammer

-The Stiletto Tools TI14SC Titanium Framing Hammer is a very durable handle with a titanium head and an ergonomically shaped hickory handle.
-The head features a magnetic nail starter that will help save your fingers and make it easier to start in difficult to reach areas.
+The Stiletto Tools TI14SC Titanium Framing Hammer has a titanium head and an ergonomically shaped hickory handle.
+The head features a magnetic nail starter that will help save your fingers and make it easier to start in difficult-to-reach areas.
 The 16-inch handle balances the tool and allows you to create the force you need to drive the nails.

 The downside we experienced while using the Stiletto Tools TI14SC is that the hickory handle, while comfortable and attractive, is not very durable, and we broke two of them.
 The head is also very lightweight for a framing handle at only 14 ounces.
-Though the package states it drives as well as a 24-ounce steel hammer, that wasn’t the case for us.
+Though the manufacturer claims it drives as well as a 24-ounce steel hammer, that wasn’t the case for us.

 8. DeWalt Framing Hammer

 The DeWalt DWHT51064 Framing Hammer is a 22-ounce framing hammer made by a company known for creating powerful and durable tools.
-It includes the magnetic nail starter and waffle face to drive nails faster, reducing the time spent on the job.
-The 15.8-inch handle balances the tool nicely and allows you to get adequate force per swing, and it has a rubber sleeve to reduce vibrations.
+It includes a magnetic nail starter and waffle face to drive nails faster, reducing the time spent on the job.
+The 15.8-inch handle balances the tool nicely, allows you to apply adequate force, and has a rubber sleeve to reduce vibrations.

 9. OX Tools P083322 California Framing Hammer

-The downside to the OX Tools P083322 is that it’s a bit long at 18 inches, and some people may find it difficult to use.
+The downside to the OX Tools P083322 is that it’s a bit long at 18 inches, and some people may find it challenging to use.
 Another problem was that the tool’s design causes it to ring with a high-pitched tone while you are using it, which can be annoying on a long job.
-The wooden handle is not very durable, and it has a taper toward the head where two of our hammers broke.
+The wooden handle is not very durable and has a taper toward the head where two of our hammers broke.